Toloka/docs-tolokers/en/common/referal-rules.md

 - Bonuses are not given if you're banned for violating the [User Agreement]({{ user-agreement }}).

 #### Bonus programs
-- 20% of the task price for field tasks performed in the cities from the list.
+- 20% of the project price for field projects performed in the cities from the list.

 {% cut "List of cities" %}